 This large, iridescent creature was being blown along the floor into the tunnel of Arsenal Underground Station.
 I picked it up and carried it carefully back to our garden.
 Soon it was revived by the warmth of the sun and flew away.
 The internet showed it to be an Elephant Hawkmoth.

 After signing up with Open University ISPOT, I typed in the Hawkmoth’s details and downloaded its photo.
 A Google map is part of the ISPOT procedure.
 When the Arsenal Underground came up on the map as the rescue scene, it was clear how close it is to our local nature reserve, Gillespie Park.
-Elsewhere on the internet, “Elephant Hawkmoth foodplants” brought up Rosebay Willowherb, a tall magenta wildflower that grows in Lupin Meadow, on the lower level of Gillespie Park.
+Elsewhere on the internet, “Elephant Hawkmoth foodplants” brought up Rosebay Willowherb, a wildflower growing in Lupin Meadow, on the lower level of Gillespie Park.

-The sequence of events became obvious : the Hawkmoth had hatched in Lupin Meadow, fed on Rosebay Willowherb till it was an adult, and taken to the air.
-It would have flown south over gardens and houses on Gillespie, over the Arsenal Underground entrance.
+The sequence of events became clear : the Hawkmoth had hatched in Lupin Meadow & fed on Rosebay Willowherb till it was an adult.
+It would have taken to the air, flying south over gardens & houses on Gillespie Road, over the Arsenal Underground entrance.

-Trains coming into or leaving the station pull air into the pedestrian walkway with such force it becomes a wind tunnel, and the Hawkmoth would have been sucked down into it.
-If humans have to brace themselves to stay upright, what chance did a Hawkmoth have?
+Piccadilly Line trains below pull the air down into the pedestrian walkway as they enter or leave the station, creating a wind tunnel effect.
+Flying over the entrance, the Hawkmoth would have been sucked down into it.
+These insects are strong flyers, but if humans have to brace themselves to stay upright, what chance did a Hawkmoth have?

 the ISPOT category which includes insects calls them invertebrates.
 Here, in photos taken in our garden, are our invertebrates: creatures who flew here or grew from eggs laid by those who flew into the garden.
 They must be typical of North London, though most go unnoticed.
 Any number of them must have come from Gillespie Park.